MicrosoftDocs/visualstudio-docs/docs/ide/getting-started-with-debugging-in-visual-studio.md

  ![Visual Studio run&#45;time value inspection](../ide/media/vs_ide_gs_debug_inspect_value.PNG "vs_ide_gs_debug_inspect_value")

  Hover over a variable to see the value(s) and reference(s) it currently contains.
 If you see a value you didn't expect, you probably have a bug in the preceding or calling lines of code.
 For more in-depth information, [learn more](../debugger/getting-started-with-the-debugger.md) about using the debugger.

  Additionally, Visual Studio displays the Diagnostic Tools window, where you can observe your app's CPU and memory usage over time.
-Use them to look for unanticipated heavy CPU usage or memory allocation.
+Later in your testing, you can use these tools to look for unanticipated heavy CPU usage or memory allocation.
 Use it in conjunction with the **Watch** window and breakpoints to determine what's causing unexpected heavy usage or unreleased resources.
 For more information, see [Profiling feature tour](../profiling/profiling-feature-tour.md).

 ### Perform Static Code Analysis
  "Static code analysis" is a fancy way of saying "automatically check my code for common problems that can lead to run-time errors or problems in code management".
 Get in the habit of running it once you've cleaned up the obvious errors preventing build, and take some time to address the warnings it may produce.
 You'll save yourself some headaches down the road, as well as learn a few code style techniques.